Campbell County, Virginia: History

 Jeremiah Rust donated the land that would become the county's seat named Rustburg.
 The towns of Altavista and Brookneal were created due to their business advantages as well as the "intersection of trails".
 Altavista was planned by a group of businessmen in 1907, due to its "strategic" location and "potential" as a new location for a railroad.

 From its earliest days, the county relied on tobacco as the primary cash crop and basis for the economy, though it also developed early manufacturing operations.
 Brookneal, with its strategic location on the Staunton River, was long an important tobacco and textile hub.
 However, the departure of manufacturing and the changing tobacco market has forced Campbell to transform from a mainly agricultural area into a mixture of suburban and rural communities.
 Campbell County was also an iron manufacturer and begun operations Pre-Revolutionary War and continued operations in Oxford Iron Works until it was closed in 1875.
 The building is still standing today.

 Campbell County opened its first public school in 1871 after the Civil War.
 In 1878, Campbell County and Lynchburg became two separate entities when Lynchburg was recognized as an independent city.
 The first school fair was held in Rustburg, the county seat, in 1908.
 This was the first school fair ever held in Virginia and was started by the Virginia Federation of Women's Club, "with the aid of J.S.
 Thomas, then school examiner in the district, and with the agreement of the Van Dyke League to help in Campbell."
 This fair was a showcase of "expert knowledge and training," as well as each child's best work.

 Campbell County and its residents have participated and given aid in many wars.
-They have had soldiers involved in the American Revolution, Civil War, World War I, World War II, the Korean War, Vietnam War, Gulf War, and the War in Afghanistan, War in Iraq.
+They have had soldiers involved in the American Revolution, Civil War, World War I, World War II, the Korean War, Vietnam War, Gulf War, and the War in Afghanistan, Iraq War.